 Feed My Starving Children (FMSC), a nonprofit organization based in Minnesota, decided to find a way to help.
 This organization operates on a volunteer basis to provide assistance in the battle against world hunger.
 Volunteers sign up for a shift to come in and pack food into bags for however long they choose.
 Each bag packs six meals made up of a formula researched to provide the most nutritional value for a starving person.
 They are all vegetarian and halal certified.

 FMSC sends the food they package to at least 60 countries worldwide, constantly working to solve the problem of world hunger.
 But besides their normal volunteer work, the organization creates mass packing events in various locations.
-From June 2 through June 5, FMSC hosted their largest packing event in the history of the organization in St. Paul, Minnesota.
+From June 2 through June 5, FMSC hosted its largest packing event in the history of the organization in St. Paul, Minnesota.
 Partnering with Love Somalia, there were over 15,000 volunteers working in 2.5-hour shifts.
 The volunteers packed and sent an amazing 4.9 million meals to Somalia in order to assist during the famine.
 It’s a start to addressing the overwhelming hunger in Somalia that equates to more than six million people who need aid.

 Other major packing events have gone towards relief in Haiti, the organization’s largest recipient.
 In 2015, FMSC sent 78 million meals to Haiti and sends even more after hurricanes.